 198 Commerce Drive, Winnipeg, MB, CAN, R3P 0Z6

 Ag Growth International Inc manufactures portable and stationary grain handling, storage, and conditioning equipment, including augers, belt conveyors, grain storage bins, grain handling accessories, grain aeration equipment, and grain drying systems.
-The company operates mainly in Portable handling, permanent handling, storage and conditioning, livestock, and manufacturing sectors.
-It has two reportable segment farm and commercial.
-Some of its brands are batco, wheatheart, westfield, storm, rem, hi roller, union iron, hsi, tramco, ptm, vis, nuvision.
-It has manufacturing facilities in Canada, the United States, Italy, Brazil, France, United Kingdom, and India.
-Its geographical segments are Canada, United States, and the International.
+It has two reportable segments farm and commercial.
+Some of its brands are batco, wheatheart, westfield, storm, rem, hi roller, union iron, hsi, tramco, ptm, vis, and nuvision.
+It has manufacturing facilities in Canada, the United States, Italy, Brazil, France, the United Kingdom, and India.
+Its geographical segments are Canada, the United States, and the International.